 The Nasdaq (which stands for National Association of Securities Dealers Automated Quotations) is also a stock exchange.
 However, it's different from the NYSE because there's no physical trading floor.
-There's also a difference in the companies that are traded on the Nasdaq.
-The NYSE features a smaller pool of stocks from established, well-known companies like Ford (F) and Exxon (XOM).
+There's also a difference in the companies traded on the Nasdaq versus those on the NYSE.1 The NYSE features a smaller pool of stocks from established, well-known companies like Ford (F) and Exxon (XOM).
 The Nasdaq is weighted more heavily toward newer companies and tech stocks, like Amazon (AMZN), Google (GOOGL), and Facebook (FB).
-The Nasdaq Composite Index is a market index that measures performance for all of the more than 3,300 stocks2 listed on the Nasdaq exchange.
+The Nasdaq Composite Index is a market index that measures performance for all of the more than 3,400 stocks listed on the Nasdaq U.S. exchange.

 3. Dow Jones

 The Dow Jones Industrial Average (DJIA) isn't a stock exchange; it's an index that tracks the performance of a group of stocks.
-The DJIA — also know as the Dow — represents the price-weighted average of the 30 largest publicly-traded U.S. companies in the stock market.
+The DJIA — also known as the Dow — represents the price-weighted average of the 30 largest publicly traded U.S. companies in the stock market.
 The Dow is a benchmark for measuring how well or poorly the stock market is doing on any given day.